werman/noise-suppression-for-voice/README.md

   Without the VAD some loud noises may still be a bit audible when there is no voice.
 - `VAD Grace Period (ms)` - for how long after the last voice detection the output won't be silenced.
 This helps when ends of words/sentences are being cut off.
 - `Retroactive VAD Grace Period (ms)` - similar to `VAD Grace Period (ms)` but for starts of words/sentences. :warning: This introduces latency!
+- `Mix` - dry/wet blend for VST/VST3/LV2/AU/AUv3. `0` is dry input only, `1` is fully processed output.
+- `Dry Mix` - LADSPA-only, how much of dry input is mixed in.
+To keep backwards config compatibility - `0` is wet, `1` is dry.

 ### Windows + Equalizer APO (VST2)